14 Frugal Living Tips with a Big Impact

 No matter what your “why” is, just identifying it helps with prioritizing what’s important.

 If you don’t have a budget, you need to create one as soon as possible.
-It’s the only way you’ll learn how to how to save money quickly and manage it long term.
+Whether you use paper, an app, or cash envelopes, it’s the only way you’ll learn how to how to save money quickly and manage it long term.
 Without one, you’ll never know where you money is going, and you won’t know where you can cut extra expenses.